Rice Psychology Team Archives | Page 10 of 26 | Rice Psychology

 Love What You Do, Because Doing Nothing is Not an Option!

-Consider the following story as it relates to this week’s topic.
 As an academic counselor, I get to spend my time with students and see them take the next steps toward their futures.
 As much as I love my job, it’s also extremely draining.
 Sometimes when I get home, the only thing I do is plop down on the couch and watch shows until I inevitably fall asleep!
 Well, a couple of weeks ago, I found my old knitting kit while cleaning out my closet and decided to take it for a spin.
 It was great!
-It’s obviously a low-effort...
+It’s obviously a low-effort activity that lets me rest my brain after a long day...

 Read More